Undisclosed64/Undisclosed64/README.md

 * 🤝  I'm open to collaborating on Front end, backend projects or full stack projects.

-* ⚡  I create tech content around web development on twitter.
+* ⚡  I create content around web development on twitter.

 * ⚡  I love to read.